Bishop Guli speaking with a mum in a church Bishop Guli

 Between 2017 and 2021, Bishop Guli served as the first Bishop of Loughborough in the Diocese of Leicester.
 As well as assisting the Bishop of Leicester across the Diocese, her specific responsibilities included overseeing and supporting the vocations of those called to lay and ordained ministries.
 Before she became Bishop of Loughborough, Bishop Guli led Curate training in the Diocese of Peterborough.

 Born in Iran, Guli’s family left the country in the wake of the Iranian Revolution in 1980, when she was 13 years old, and to date she has been unable to return.
-She is married to Lee, also a priest and they have three children.
+She is married to Lee, also a priest and they have three adult children.

 Books by Bishop Guli